Digital Signage Deployment Examples | System Configurations & Infrastructure

 Kiosk-Based Systems

-Embedded systems integrated into kiosks or interactive displays.
+Embedded computing platforms integrated into kiosks and interactive displays.

 • Compact hardware